hajducsekb/hajducsekb.github.io/rvgl/2021twc/index.md

 \*\*Toy World Winter will receive slight modifications, namely certain objects will be removed (at least the wobbly cones), so that it will use less network traffic.
 The track will have a new folder name, so that it won't collide with the original version.<br>
 \*\*\* Skiing Paradise will also be modified a bit, but it shouldn't affect any optimal lines.
 You can still practice the track on the main route, the issue that exists is on a part of the track where you won't race naturally.

-*Note: I don't know if the song on Christmas Special Stage is copyrighted, so if you want to stream/record with music enabled, you might need to remove `levels/christmastest/song.mp3`.*
+*Note: I don't know if the song on Christmas Special Stage is copyrighted, so if you want to stream/record with music enabled, you might need to remove `levels/christmastest/song.mp3`.*<br>
+*Week 2 Note: Same as the above regarding PR: Caves, Tetris Festival and The Great Silence.
+Their respective paths: `levels/winterwest/custom/music.ogg`, `levels/tetrisfest/custom/tetrisfest.ogg`, `levels/pr_caves/pr_caves.mp3`*

 ## Signing Up

 To sign up, send a dm to either `hajducsekb#3604` or `Frosttbitten#9596` on Discord, or send a message to `@hajducsekb` on Telegram.
-You can sign up until 2021/01/10 18:30 UTC to take part in the tourney.
 You can still sign up after the first and second race days, however, you'll obviously be at a disadvantage in terms of points.
+It turns out that we also got 16 people to sign up, so you can only sign up as a reserve.

 ## Point System